-- Solution: Solution: A state of the second se - Solution For a journey more than six hours by train: a 1st class return ticket with sleeping accommodation (double). - Solution For an overnight journey by train: a 1st class return ticket with sleeping accommodation (double). - Yer a journey using any other means: the price of a train 1st class return ticket. - If the official decides on air travel, the reimbursement shall cover the airfare in economy class (unless otherwise stated). - Note 1: Where no air or rail links exist, referees may travel by car and are allowed to claim EUR 0.35 per km.
+- ▶ For a journey less than six hours by train: a 1st class return ticket without sleeping accommodation. - Year For a journey more than six hours by train: a 1st class return ticket with sleeping accommodation (double). - ▶ For an overnight journey by train: a 1st class return ticket with sleeping accommodation (double). - Year For a journey using any other means: the price of a train 1st class return ticket. - If the official decides on air travel, the reimbursement shall cover the airfare in economy class (unless otherwise stated).

+Note 1: Where no air or rail links exist, referees may travel by car and are allowed to claim EUR 0.35 per km.